wromero/creditcard/README.md

 **VALIDATOR**

 The validator is a command that runs in the console.
 In order to use it, you need to provide a number passed as a parameter to evaluate it if it is a valid credit card number or not.
-It can be used as:
+The source code of the command can be found at _**src/AppBundle/Command/ValidateCreditCardCommand**_.
+It can be used as follows:
 ```bash
 $ php bin/console stackbuilders:validate 4012888888881881